wp-plugins/disqus-conditional-load/readme.txt

 = How can I load Disqus using Disqus Conditional Load? =

 You have 2 option.
 On click or on scroll.

+= Can I disable comments on Home Page using Disqus Conditional Load? =

+Yes.
+You can.

 == Changelog ==